sidjey-y/ai-election-insights/README.md

 - Keywords are extracted using frequency analysis and importance scoring

 ### Sample Data
-The repository includes `sample_election_feedback.csv` with synthetic data representing realistic student feedback.
+The repository includes `sample_election_feedback.csv` with data representing realistic student feedback.
 This allows users to explore the application's capabilities before importing their own data.

 ## Dashboard Sections